kframework/matching-logic-prover/prover/meeting_notes.md

 1. (JT, XC) Make SMT translation module be dependent only on the annotations about symbols (function and predicates).
 2. (NR, LP) Make Pattern Matching module be dependent only on the annotations about assoc/comm/injectivity of functions.

+# Meeting (2020/06/09)

+Moving to LLVM:
+  All four unit test modules have been merged to LLVM.
+We are merging the rest of the prover now.
+We expect this to be done in the next week.

+Moving to AML:
+  Created PR73.
+Look at strategies/smt.md, remove built-in rules for `ML2SMTLIBDecls` and other fnuctions.
+First create a unit test.
+  Created PR72.